Racecourse Guide

 • Soft ground changes the picture When going turns soft, draw is less relevant; stamina and pace-setting become primary factors

-• Lincoln Handicap draw Run on 1m straight in a large field (15-20r): HRB shows low draws win 40.2% in 10+ runner fields — the most important draw angle at the course
+• Lincoln Handicap draw Run on 1m straight in a large field (15-20r): The stall data shows low draws win 40.2% in 10+ runner fields — the most important draw angle at the course

 • 5f straight Broadly fair overall; high edge in big fields (35.7% high vs 29.5% low in 10+r)